Thinking about your e-commerce marketing plan for 2024? Use the RACE Framework to create a focused and well-structured digital marketing strategy

 An e-commerce marketing plan with quantifiable KPIs should be directly linked to the goals of the business strategy which considers the e-commerce marketing landscape as a whole.

-Our Managing Digital Marketing 2020 report found that nearly half of companies don't have a clearly defined digital marketing strategy.
+Our most recent survey found that nearly half of companies don't have a clearly defined digital marketing strategy.
 Of those who do, the majority have integrated it into their overall marketing strategy.

 What is an e-commerce marketing plan?